mikhaidn/Plokmin/index.md

 [Pre-College STEM](stemstuff.html) - An aggregation of STEM resources that a high-schooler may find useful.

-[Macarons](Macaron101.html) - A high level guide to making your own Macarons
+[Intro to Macarons](Macaron101.html) - A high level guide to making your own Macarons

+[Intro to the Unix Shell](LinuxTerminalBeginner.html) - A high level checklist to teaching yourself the shell

 [Fruit Cake](FruitCake.html) - My grandma's fruit cake recipe!